 Album: Darkness On The Edge Of TownReleased: 1978

-The title came from a 1965 Chuck Berry song of the same name.
+The title came from a 1965 Chuck Berry song called "Promised Land."
 Springsteen admired Berry's songwriting and his ability to relate to an audience.

-This could be about feeling powerless: "Blow away the dreams that tear you apart, blow away the dreams that break your heart, blow away the dreams that leave you nothing but lost and broken hearted."
-When he says he believes in a Promised Land he's almost being sarcastic.
-Oftentimes reality is different than dreams. (thanks, Mayy - Downingtown, PA)
+A theme of this song is a feeling of being powerless: "Blow away the dreams that tear you apart, blow away the dreams that break your heart, blow away the dreams that leave you nothing but lost and broken hearted."

 Springsteen had the chorus written long before filling out the lyrics.

 This was recorded relatively quickly.
-While most songs on Darkness On The Edge Of Town took 20 or more takes, this was done in 5.
+While most songs on Darkness On The Edge Of Town took 20 or more takes, this was done in about five.